Maluscat/runtime-type-check/README.md

 # RuntimeTypeCheck
-Minimal and modular type checker for the runtime with a heavy focus on producing readable, concise and smart error messages.
+Minimal, modular type checker for the runtime with a heavy focus on producing readable and smart error messages.